chrxr/ibooks-kf8-textmag/README.md

 Python script to convert iBooks fixed layout to KF8 files and add text magnification boxes

   * You can convert multiple files at the same time.
 Just put them all in the files folder.
+  * Each time the script is run it creates files in the copy, extracted and repubbed folders.
+These should be deleted or moved before running the script again (gonna fix this soon)

 ###############